Skip to content

 Mixer --> Rotor[Rotor dynamics]

-- Read MuJoCo sensors for pose, velocity, attitude, and body rates.
+1. Read pose, velocity, attitude, and body rates from the active state provider.

-- Write the resulting thrust and torque values into MuJoCo actuators.
+6. Pass the resulting thrust and torque values to the backend actuator adapter.

 PID Controllers